A Short Guide on Scientific Writing

 The Conclusion (optional)

-Some journals allow/require a separate section with conclusions.
-If you need to provide such a section, use this to provide a concise (2-3 sentence) summary of your work and explain how (if) you have answered your initial research question and what this means in the broader context.
-Do not repeat points from the discussion but rather move the relevant points from the discussion to the conclusion.
+Some journals allow or require a separate conclusion section.
+If you need to provide such a section, use it to give a concise two- or three-sentence summary of your work and explain whether and how you answered your initial research question, and what this means in the broader context.
+Do not repeat points from the Discussion; instead, move the relevant points from the Discussion to the Conclusion.

 Other Structural Elements